 - If the SQL Server query optimizer requires statistics for a particular column in a table that has undergone substantial update activity since the last time the statistics were created or updated, SQL Server automatically updates the statistics by sampling the column values (by using auto update statistics).

-Statistics on AlwaysON Secondary Replica
+Update Statistics on AlwaysON Secondary Replica

 Temporary statistics are an improvement added in SQL Server 2012 for read-only databases.
 When a database is read-only, queries can’t create statistics in the database– because those require writes.
 As of SQL Server 2012, temporary statistics can be created in tempdb to help optimization of queries.